Rad-Web-Hosting/whmcs-vps-reseller/README.md

 ### Configuration Tips to Simplify Administration

-* Instead of creating each VPS product with Custom Field: "OS|Operating System" and drop-down list of all available templates, we recommend creating a "Configurable Options" group with the **Operating System** configurable option.
+* Instead of creating each VPS product with Custom Field: "OS|Operating System" and drop-down list of all available templates, we recommend creating a "Configurable Options" group with the "Operating System" configurable option.
 * Please also refer to [this article](https://docs.whmcs.com/Addons_and_Configurable_Options#Configurable_Options) to find more information about using configurable options in WHMCS.
     * Configurable Options group can be assigned to all VPS products (of the same Virtualization)-this will be much more desirable from an administrative perspective, should the available OS templates options ever change.
     * In the event of new OS template available for VPS, you can simply modify this single Configurable Option (assuming the group is assigned to multiple VPS products for same Virtualization), as opposed to editing the custom fields drop-down values for every related VPS product individually.